fortrabbit/blog/video-install-laravel-on-fortrabbit-with-git.md

 ---

-title: "Install Laravel on fortrabbit with Git"
+title: Install Laravel on fortrabbit with Git
 author: fl
 published: true
-excerpt: "This video shows you how to run Laravel on fortrabbit"
+excerpt: This video shows you how to run Laravel on fortrabbit
 created: 2012-10-13
+tags:
+  - webdev
 ---

 # Video: Install Laravel on fortrabbit with Git